 ART 011 - Art 1A.
-(CP)

-Introduces two dimensional art with an emphasis on drawing techniques.
-Still lives, landscapes and perspective will be covered.
+Introduces two dimensional art with an emphasis on basic design theory.
+Composition, artistic techniques, computer basics and perspective will be covered.
 No prerequisite.
 Course is offered Fall and Spring semester.

 ART 012 - Art 1B.
-(CP)

 Continues ART 011.
-Perspective, lettering, color theory, and the grid system will be covered.
+Perspective, lettering, color theory, and 3-D design will be covered.
 Various subjects, both natural and man-made, will be drawn and painted.
 Prerequisite ART 011 or permission of instructor.
 Spring Semester.

 ART 021 - Art 2A.
-Art Appreciation.
-(H)
+Studio Art.
+I,II (AP) (Proposed to 2001) Cr.
+1/2 unit

 Promotes a deeper appreciation of art not only by studying the historical development of Art in Western Culture but also by getting hands on experience in both drawing and painting to utilize both the theoretical concepts and the historical techniques studied in the course.
 This includes the history of various painting techniques, color theory, color mixing, control of media, the grid system and both glaze and impasto techniques.
 A strong emphasis is placed on developing painting techniques.
-Prerequisite: ART 011.
-Fall semester.
+Prerequisite: ART 012.

 ART 022 - Art 2B.
 Art Appreciation.
-(H)
+(AP) Cr.
+1/2 unit